Oath Keepers Break Their Oath To Protest Outside Office Of Congresswoman Maxine Waters

 — Maxine Waters (@RepMaxineWaters) July 19, 2018

-“I am requesting those individuals and groups planning a counter-protest to not be baited into confronting the Oath Keepers with any demonstration in opposition – such an occurrence would only exacerbate tensions and increase the potential for conflict,” Waters’ statement read, “Peaceful protest and civil dissent is the foundation of our democracy.
+“I am requesting those individuals and groups planning a counter-protest to not be baited into confronting the Oath Keepers with any demonstration in opposition – such an occurrence would only exacerbate tensions and increase the potential for conflict,” Waters’ statement read.

+“Peaceful protest and civil dissent is the foundation of our democracy.
 All groups and individuals have the right to assemble and express their opposition to public officials and public policies – regardless of whether or not it is a group that shares our values.”

 Waters’ statement continued to explain the reason she doesn’t want a counter-protest is that the Oath Keepers are dangerous.
 Unlike the peaceful protests Waters prefers, the Oath Keepers are dangerous.
 They dress in military gear and carry around assault rifles, Waters just wanted everyone to be safe and not get hurt.

-According to the Oath Keepers’ website they claim they are a “non-partisan association” created to defend the “Constitution against all enemies, foreign and domestic.”
+According to the Oath Keepers’ website, they claim they are a “non-partisan association” created to defend the “Constitution against all enemies, foreign and domestic.”
 The group is comprised of former and current military and police.
 Many have claimed that they are dangerous being that they are nearly always armed.

 Founder Rhodes argued that his group does not “foment violence” and is “completely non-racist.”
-Rhodes also was not planning on attending the protest from the beginning being that it was organized by the California chapter.
+Rhodes also was not planning on attending the protest from the beginning, being that it was organized by the California chapter.